Madagascar (franchise): All Hail King Julien (2014–2017)

-All Hail King Julien is the second spin-off television series.
+All Hail King Julien is the second animated spin-off television series.
 It stars King Julien and set before the events of the first film.
 The series debuted on December 19, 2014, on Netflix, when the first five 22-minute episodes were released.
 The series features the voices of Danny Jacobs (replacing Sacha Baron Cohen and reprising his role from The Penguins of Madagascar) as King Julien; Henry Winkler as Julien's regal predecessor, Uncle King Julien; Andy Richter as Mort; Kevin Michael Richardson (replacing Cedric the Entertainer and reprising his role from The Penguins of Madagascar) as Maurice; and India de Beaufort as Clover, the king's special-ops expert.

 Madagascar: A Little Wild (2020–2022)

-Madagascar: A Little Wild is the third animated spin-off television series that premiered on Hulu and Peacock on September 7, 2020.
+Madagascar: A Little Wild is the third animated television series that premiered on Hulu and Peacock on September 7, 2020.
 It's the second prequel in the franchise, centering on the younger versions of the four main characters that first appeared in Madagascar (2005), and the first television series in the franchise starring them (though Alex has made one-off appearances in previous series).

 Short films

 The Madagascar Penguins in a Christmas Caper (2005)

-The Madagascar Penguins in a Christmas Caper is a computer-animated short film, which premiered in theaters on October 7, 2005 with the stop-motion film, Wallace & Gromit: The Curse of the Were-Rabbit.
+The Madagascar Penguins in a Christmas Caper is an animated short film, which premiered in theaters on October 7, 2005, with the stop-motion film, Wallace & Gromit: The Curse of the Were-Rabbit.
 The short was directed by animation veteran Gary Trousdale, produced by Teresa Cheng, and written by Michael Lachance.
 Set on Christmas Eve, the 12-minute film features four penguins from Central Park Zoo who discover that one of them has gone missing.

 Madly Madagascar (2013)

 Madly Madagascar is a direct-to-DVD Valentine's Day-themed short film released on January 29, 2013, starring all the main characters from the Madagascar film series.
 The story appears to take place sometime between the second and third films.
 It featured many of the same voice actors as the films, including Ben Stiller, Chris Rock, David Schwimmer, and Jada Pinkett Smith.
 However, voice actor Danny Jacobs once again replaced Sacha Baron Cohen as the voice of the character King Julien.
-King Julien finds a love potion and starts selling it to members of the watering hole, making Marty attractive to all the animals.
-Skipper and the penguins organise a rescue mission for his doll girlfriend.
+Its plot centers around King Julien who finds a love potion and starts selling it to members of the watering hole, including Marty who instantly becomes attractive to all the females.
+Skipper and the penguins organize a rescue mission for his doll girlfriend and Melman tries to make his first Valentines Day with Gloria special.

 All Hail King Julien: New Year's Eve Countdown (2017)

-All Hail King Julien: New Year's Eve Countdown is a three-minute computer-animated film about celebrating the new year in Madagascar.
+All Hail King Julien: New Year's Eve Countdown is a three-minute animated film about celebrating the new year in Madagascar.

 All Hail King Julien: Happy Birthday to You (2017)

-All Hail King Julien: Happy Birthday to You is a one-minute computer animated special.
+All Hail King Julien: Happy Birthday to You is a one-minute animated special.